Notable People

 William Golding (1911-1993)

 William Golding is best known for his novel Lord of the Flies (1954).
 He won the Nobel Prize for Literature and in 1980 won the Booker Prize for literature for his novel Rites of Passage.
 He was also a poet and playwright.
 Golding grew up in Marlborough and his father was science master at Marlborough Grammar School.
 Golding himself taught at Bishop Wordsworth’s School in Salisbury from 1940 (a post he resigned from in 1961).
-Golding lived in Salisbury but moved to Bowerchalke in 1958 where he is now buried in the village churchyard.
+Golding lived in Salisbury but moved to Bowerchalke in 1958.
+He’s buried in the village churchyard there.

 Edward Heath (1916-2005)